A Matter of Interest: Understanding Interestingness of Math Problems in Humans and Language Models: Results

-\paragraph{LLMs do not generally reflect the \emph{distribution} of human judgments of interestingness.} While LLMs capture some aspects of human interestingness perceptions, their \emph{distributions} of interestingness ratings usually diverge.
-We measure distributional similarity between human and LLM judgments using the Wasserstein Distance (WD)~\cite{villani2009optimal}.
-We also bootstrap the WD scores to build a 95\% confidence interval (CI).
-The lowest WD is achieved by Mistral 7B (mean WD = 12.4, 95\% CI = [0.3, 16.0]), whose 95\% CI is the only one overlapping with the human split-half baseline (which has mean WD = 9.5, 95\% CI = [7.8, 11.5]; Table~\ref{tab:wd_interestingness}).
-High distributional differences underscore the importance of careful model selection when aiming to capture the diversity of human judgments.
+\textbf{RQ2a: Are the \emph{distributions} of interestingness judgments aligned between humans and LLMs?} While LLMs capture some aspects of human interestingness judgments, in many instances, their \emph{distributions} of interestingness ratings diverge.
+We measure distributional similarity between human and LLM judgments using the Wasserstein-1 Distance (WD)~\cite{villani2009optimal}, based on the L1 norm.
+For each problem, we calculate the WD between the human distribution of judgments and the distribution of one model's judgments.
+We compute the bootstrapped average WD score over our dataset of problems for each model.
+We report these values in Table~\ref{tab:wd_interestingness}.

-\paragraph{Elegance played a key role in human interestingness judgments of the IMO problems.} For the IMO survey, each participant rated the interestingness of four problems and selected interestingness/uninterestingness rationales for their rating.
-In Appendix Figure \ref{fig:hist_int_unint}, we include a histogram of the frequency of different rationales for interestingness/uninterestingness.
-The three most frequently marked reasons for interestingness were ``the problem statement is simple and elegant," ``the solution does not require any sophisticated techniques/theorems," and ``the solution is elegant."
-We also include a correlation matrix depicting when people chose multiple reasons for interestingness/uninterestingness for the same problem in Appendix Figure~\ref{fig:int_unint_corr}.
+For a human comparison baseline, we calculate the bootstrapped split-halves WD by repeatedly halving the human judgment set, converting each set into a distribution, and and calculating the WD between them.
+The lowest WD is achieved by Mistral 7B (mean WD = 12.4, 95\% CI = [0.3, 16.0]), whose 95\% CI is the only one overlapping with the human split-half baseline (which has mean WD = 9.5, 95\% CI = [7.8, 11.5]; Table~\ref{tab:wd_interestingness}).\looseness-1